 For water sports, I'd suggest also starting with a balance board, then a kickboard, then boogie board, then surfboard.

-All of which are an awesome way to build their concentration, core strength, and just have some summer fun.
+All of which are a great way to build their concentration, core strength, and just have some summer fun.

 Balls + Bins